Hair Loss

 Female pattern baldness (androgenic alopecia)

-The role of androgens in female pattern baldness and its mechanism are not as well understood as in male pattern baldness.
 Women typically lose their hair later in life and in a less predictable pattern.
 They tend to present with deep temporal recessions and/or gradual thinning at the part line that is less distinct than for men.

 Nutritional deficiencies & Eating disorders